-Podsol: This rock is produced in areas with high rainfall and relatively low temperatures.
+Podsol: This rock is produced in areas of high rainfall and relatively low temperatures.
 The name means "ash bottom", an old name is "bleaching earth".
-The parent rocks are often low in calcium and magnesium and slightly permeable, such as sands or weathered sandstones.
+The starting rocks are often low in calcium and magnesium and slightly permeable, such as sands or weathered sandstones.
 Podsols are often produced under vegetation that forms nutrient-poor residues and thus promotes a raw hummus cover.
 Podsolation is an acidification of the soil.
-At the same time, aluminum and iron are released by chemical reactions and transferred to the subsoil by seepage water.
+At the same time, aluminum and iron are released by chemical reactions and are transferred to the subsoil by seepage water.

-Pudding stone: name (French poudingue) for large aggregates (conglomerates) of pebbles, flint and quartz, which are connected for example by quartz mass.
+Pudding stone: name (French poudingue) for large aggregates (conglomerates) of pebbles, flint and quartz, which are connected, for example by quartz mass.
 Such a type of soil heats up very quickly and has excellent drainage.

 Quartz: The second most abundant earth crust mineral after the feldspar.
 He often forms crystals of great variety of shapes and colors.
 Pure quartz consists exclusively of silicon dioxide, which is used for glass production.
 As a mineral, it is very resistant to erosion and weathering and is included in many types of rock as weathering-resistant component (for example, the white grus in gneiss, granite and quartz sand).
 It contains no plant nutrients and only plays a role in soil structure.
 Quartz soils are generally infertile, but have a heat-storing effect.
-Due to the relatively high PH value grow on it low-acid wines.
+Due to the relatively high PH value grow on low-acid wines.

 Ranker: shallow, dry AC soil over low-lime to lime-free silicate rocks.
 Due to the low water retention capacity, it can tend to dehydrate, but heats up easily.
 In a temperate climate with sufficient rainfall this can be for certain grape varieties such.
 For example, the Riesling can be an excellent soil.